 Belinda’s experience includes

-- Prosecuting and defending health professionals on professional misconduct charges before the Health Practitioners Disciplinary Tribunal
+- Prosecuting and defending health practitioners on a wide range of professional misconduct charges before the Health Practitioners Disciplinary Tribunal

 - Instructing and working with expert witnesses, often on involved and technical medical issues

-- Assisting senior counsel on other landmark and test cases involving exemplary damages; mental injury (“nervous shock”), including the vicarious liability of district health boards; breach of fiduciary duty; disclosure of counselling notes; as well as damages for the cost of raising a child following a failed vasectomy.
+- Assisting senior counsel on landmark and test cases, including mental injury (“nervous shock”); vicarious liability of health providers; time limitation in sexual abuse cases; breach of fiduciary duty; disclosure of counselling notes; and damages for the cost of raising a child following a failed vasectomy